Day Thirteen on the Camino Portugués

 Oranges and Blooms on Same TreeOranges and Blooms on Same Tree

-The Estrada dos Reis ends here, at this railroad crossing and at the junction of the N1.
+The Estrada dos Reis ends here, at this railroad crossing and at the junction of the N1 after about 4.4 kilometers

-This railroad path, unfortunately, lasted only briefly and then back on the pavement of the Rua Tinturaria we went.
+This railroad path, unfortunately, lasted only about 300 meters and then back on the pavement of the Rua Tinturaria we went.

 Camino Portugués Joins The Rua TinturariaCamino Portugués Joins The Rua Tinturaria